lbdl/airtasker/readme.md

 (until the day we get good mocks (please swift team...))

 * There is a bug (ish) in display of acticities.
-We map them to users(profiles) in the data model which makes sense to my understanding of the data model, however as they have no unique id's and as such we need a mechanism to tie them to the localle which is really a convenneince model to toe all the relationships in place and ease the parsing of the JSON we receive from the remote store.
+We map them to users(profiles) in the data model which makes sense to my understanding of the data model, however as they have no date stamps we canopt really order them by  time, we could add this fields but for these screens we are assuming that the remote store is the source of final truth.
-I would argue that this is perhaps a API bug/feature.
+Also there is no unique id provided from the remote DB so there is tendancy to double up, we do want this as we can have multiple posts of the same type from the same user on the same task but I would argue that that the remote DB should provide a unique id for each post as we don't have enough information ot create a unique ID locally.

 * Immutability is to be encouraged.
 Structs and composition are preferred over classes and inheritance.